sofki/sofki.github.io/_posts/2025-12-11-ZnProteinTutorial.md

 ```
 grep 'Zn' system.pdb > Zn.pdb && grep -v 'Zn' system.pdb > system_no_Zn.tmp && mv system_no_Zn.tmp system.pdb
 ```
-in order to remove the ZN ions from your system file and write two seerate files; one containing everything except Zn (named again system.pdb) and one with only the Zn ions (named Zn.pdb)
+in order to remove the ZN ions from your system file and write two seperate files; one containing everything except Zn (named again ``system.pdb``) and one with only the Zn ions (named ``Zn.pdb``)

 11. Then we will write a new .pdb file by placing the Zn ions exactly **before** our ligand.
 ```
 awk '/PATTERN/ && !done { system("cat Zn.pdb"); done=1 } { print }' system.pdb > systemZn.pdb
 ```
 replace _PATTERN_ with what is appropriate for your case.
-In my case it was "HETATM 7013  C   UNK", i.e., the firts atom of my ligand.
+In my case it was "HETATM 7013  C   UNK", i.e., the first atom of my ligand.
 You may also do this by hand, by opening the system.pdb file and pasting the ZN residues in an appropriate place (preferably, right after the terminal residue of your protein).

 12. The last step is to reorder and renumber the pdb file, because after all these text modifications the numbering will not be correct.
-The openbabel package is needed in order to reorder and renumber the file.
+The [openbabel](https://pypi.org/project/openbabel/) package is needed in order to reorder and renumber the file.
 ```
 obabel -ipdb systemZn.pdb -opdb -O final.pdb
 ```

 13. Now open your final.pdb and make sure that the ZN residues belong to a different chain from that of your protein.
 If not, change the Zn chain from e.g. A to B.